 What is Avian Flu and how is it affecting birds?

 Avian Flu, or bird flu, is an infectious disease which spreads from bird to bird through contact with infected saliva and droppings.
-There have been a number of outbreaks of Avian Flu in the UK in recent years, but the vast majority have been in domestic poultry farms.
+There have been several outbreaks of Avian Flu in the UK in recent years, but the vast majority have been in domestic poultry farms.

-This outbreak is unprecedented – the largest ever in the UK, with more than 4,000 birds having died already.
-The majority are barnacle geese on the Solway Firth.
-These geese, which migrate from Svalbard in arctic Norway, have been seen falling from the sky in distress and lines of dead birds have washed up on beaches.
+This follows the severe outbreak on the Solway Firth earlier in the year where more than 4,000 birds died.
+These geese, which migrate from Svalbard in arctic Norway, were seen falling from the sky in distress and lines of dead birds were washed up on beaches.

 What can I do to help?

-Although most of the cases have been barnacle geese, other species have been affected and there are concerns the disease could spread.
+Although most of the cases have been barnacle geese and seabirds, other species have been affected and there are concerns the disease could spread.
 To help prevent the spread good hygiene is key.
-Cleaning bird feeders and feeding stations weekly, and changing bird drinking and bathing water regularly can make a big difference.
+Cleaning bird feeders and feeding stations weekly and changing bird drinking and bathing water regularly can make a big difference.